Feasibility of a trapped atom interferometer with accelerating optical traps: Derivation of interferometer sequence final state

 where $\textbf I$ is the identity on both the internal and spatial degrees of freedom, and $\hbar q$ is the magnitude of the momentum kick.
 From these unitaries, it can be seen that the $\pi/2$ pulse results in the superposition of the states $\ket{g}$ and $\ket{e}$ (along with lower and higher momenta) when acting on either one of $\ket{g}$ or $\ket{e}$, while the $\pi$ pulse takes each of these states to the other.

-We can now proceed following a similar method to that in Reference~[\onlinecite{PRXQuantum.2.030330}].
+We can now proceed following a similar method to that in Reference~\cite{JonInterPublished}.
 Using the pulse unitaries, we can obtain the final state $\ket{\chi_{f}}$ for the experimental sequence described previously.
 If we start with $\ket{\chi_{t=0}} = \ket{g}\otimes\ket{\psi_{t=0}}$, where $\ket{\psi_{t=0}}$ is the initial spatial component, we find that

-Here, $U^{\pi}_{top/bot}$ is a unitary such that the resulting effect is that of a $\pi$ pulse acting only on the top or bottom arm.
-For example, after the first $U^{F}$, we have the state
+Here, $\hat{U}^{\pi}_{\rm top/bot}$ is a unitary such that the resulting effect is that of a $\pi$ pulse acting only on the top or bottom arm.
+For example, after the first $\hat{U}^{F}$, we have the state

-Applying $U^{\pi}_{top}$ to this gives
+Applying $\hat{U}^{\pi}_{\textrm{top}}$ to this gives

-Equations \ref{eq:UTop} and \ref{eq:UBot} were obtained by identifying the spatial unitary sequences corresponding to state $\ket{g}$ of the top and bottom arms, as signified in Equation \ref{eq:FinalState}.
 Both the first two pulses have a momentum kick of magnitude $\hbar q$.
 This is necessary if both arms are to be at zero momentum at time $t_{0}$.
 While the momentum kicks for the last pair of pulses can be, in principle, arbitrary, choosing them to be $\hbar q$ means that they would be separated in time by $t_{0}$ as well.

-From Eq. \ref{eq:FinalState}, we obtain the probability of measuring state $\ket{g}$ of the atoms at the end of the interferometer sequence, given by $P_{g}$, and the expression for the coherence, Equation \ref{eq:Coherence}.
+Equations~\ref{eq:UTop} and \ref{eq:UBot} were obtained by identifying the spatial unitary sequences corresponding to state $\ket{g}$ of the top and bottom arms, as signified in Equation~\ref{eq:FinalState}.
+From Eq.~\ref{eq:FinalState}, we obtain the probability of measuring state $\ket{g}$ of the atoms at the end of the interferometer sequence, given by $P_{g}$, and the expression for the coherence, Equation~\ref{eq:Coherence}.

-Next, we elaborate on the derivation of Equation \ref{eq:CoherencePathDiff}.
-Taking $U^{F}$ to be
+Next, we elaborate on the derivation of Equation~\ref{eq:CoherencePathDiff}.
+Taking $\hat{U}^{F}$ to be

-the last three terms in Eq. \ref{eq:UTop} give
+the last three terms in Eq.~\ref{eq:UTop} give

-and the first three terms in Eq. \ref{eq:UBot},
+and the first three terms in Eq.~\ref{eq:UBot},

-Using these, the coherence can then be evaluated to get Equation \ref{eq:CoherencePathDiff}.
+Using these, the coherence can then be evaluated to get Equation~\ref{eq:CoherencePathDiff}.